Galaxian: Gameplay

-Development and release
+Development

 Galaxian was designed by Kazunori Sawano, who had previously worked on many of Namco's electro-mechanical shooting gallery arcade games, notably Shoot Away (1977).
 Early in the game's development, Taito had released Space Invaders in Japan, which swept the country by storm and helped turn the video game industry into a highly-profitable business.
 To help capitalize on the game's success, Namco president Masaya Nakamura ordered Sawano to make the best "post-Invaders" game they could, which put a vast amount of pressure on the development team.
 Although development of the game lasted six months, Sawano had made several ideas half a year before production began.

 Sawano and his team set out to make a game anybody could play, using a "simple is best" motto during production – this helped trim away large-scale ideas in favor of a game that could loop endlessly and be able to use only two enemy types.
 Alongside Space Invaders, a large portion of the game was inspired by Star Wars, specifically its large-scale space battles.
 Sawano had wanted to replicate the feeling of a space battle, specifically with the game's sound effects.
 Several back-and-forth sound effects were made, many being rejected by Sawano for not matching his vision.
 The game was Namco's first arcade game to be composed with a synthesizer.

 Game balance was an important part of the game, as Sawano did not want to make the game suddenly spike in difficulty with no build-up or warning; the development team made the number of enemies on-screen the same and gradually increased the difficulty as the player progresses, becoming more noticeable in later stages.
-The enemies themselves were designed to have a personality of their own, programmed to monitor the player's movements and make attacks based on them - early in development, Sawano had envisioned the enemies to resemble TIE Fighters from Star Wars.
-To save up on hardware memory and processing, programmers created a tilemap hardware model, which created a set of 8x8 pixel tiles – this reduced processing and memory requirements up to 64 times, compared to the framebuffer model used in Space Invaders.
+The enemies themselves were designed to have a personality of their own, programmed to monitor the player's movements and make attacks based on them; early in development, Sawano had envisioned enemies resembling TIE Fighters from Star Wars.
+To save on hardware memory and processing, programmers created a tilemap hardware model, which created a set of 8x8 pixel tiles.
+This reduced processing and memory requirements up to 64 times, compared to the framebuffer model used in Space Invaders.
 The game's hardware was also capable of features such as multi-color sprites, sprite animation, and scrolling, though the game remained a fixed shooter with a scrolling effect only used for the starfield background.